2ptr/Mallet/README.md

 # Mallet
 Mallet is a tool to quickly generate shellcode droppers that will evade basic AV solutions like Windows Defender.
-Mallet supports custom shellcode and templates for popular C2 frameworks like Metasploit and Havoc.
+Mallet supports custom shellcode as well as templates for popular C2 frameworks like Metasploit and Havoc.

 ## Usage
 The tool itself consists of two basic parts - the generator and runner files.